jwplayer/jwplayer-documentation/Android SDK/getting-started/migrate-to-android-sdk-v3.md

 ## License Key & Download

-Your 2.x license key will not work with the JW Player SDK for Android 3.0 and above.
-You can get your new mobile-only license key from your JW Player account representative.
-You may currently use Maven to update to 3.x, or your account rep can also provide you an AAR file.
-Starting July 9th, 2018 both the AAR & 3.x license keys will be available for download in your JW Player Dashboard.
+A 2.x license key will not work with the JW Player SDK for Android 3.0+.
+Be sure to follow the steps to [download the SDK](../../getting-started/download-the-sdk).

 ## API Summary